Pro-Russia rebel build-up near port city alarms Ukraine military

 More than 100 people were shot dead in Kiev in protests before Yanukovich fled for Russia, exactly a year ago.

-While Poroshenko used the solemn occasion on Friday night to re-affirm Ukraine's commitment to a future in Europe, pro-Kremlin organisations staged a rally in Moscow to condemn Yanukovich's ousting.
+While Poroshenko used the solemn occasion on Friday night to re-affirm Ukraine's commitment to a future in Europe, pro-Kremlin organizations staged a rally in Moscow to condemn Yanukovich's ousting.

 (Additional reporting by Lesley Wroughton in London and Vladimir Soldatkin in Moscow; Writing by Richard Balmforth; Editing by Angus MacSwan)